distributed-text-services/specifications/Collection-API.md

 - (Optional) `dts:references` holds a links to the Navigation API route for current object (mandatory in children of `member` ?)
 - (Optional) `dts:passage` holds a link to the Passage API for the current object
 - (Optional) `dts:download` holds a link or a list of links to a downloadable format of the current object (*This may change in the future*)
+- (Optional) `tei:refsDecl` holds a list of citation xpath possibles according to TEI Guidelines, see [Sub-collection readable](#sub-collection-readable)

 ### Note on Internationalization